© Crown copyright 2020

 4.4 Sometimes a group of affiliated clubs will include a club that owns and operates the sporting facilities that are used by the other sports clubs.
-For example a club running a sports centre that allows use to other affiliated sports clubs.
-If the main purpose of this club is to provide facilities alone, it won’t be eligible for CASC status.
+For example, a club running a sports centre that allows use to other affiliated sports clubs.
+If the main purpose of this club is to provide facilities alone, it will not be eligible for CASC status.
 These clubs are known as ‘mother clubs’.

 5. Mother club with individual members